 Notes

-- I highly recommend using a kitchen scale to measure your flour.
-Adding too much flour to a shortbread crust will cause it to turn out very crumbly and dry.
-If you don't have a kitchen scale, use the spoon and level method: use a spoon to add flour to your measuring cup, then level off the top with a knife.
+- Don't have a scale?: Use the spoon and level method: use a spoon to add flour to your measuring cup, then level off the top with a knife.
 Scooping flour using your measuring cup compacts flour into the cup and adds up to 25% extra flour to your recipe.